davidemmanuellopez/qrtwhisper/README.md

 A Qt application based on whisper.cpp/examples/stream.
 The goal its to have a real time transcription (as subtitles) of audio output (any app, like youtube, video calls).

+Copyright (C) 2025  David Emmanuel Lopez

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 Its recommended to have CUDA and nvidia driver installed, for Real time performance.
 The project its at early stages.
 Its alpha version.
 Its tested on Linux+KDE.